Tried playing and it didn’t work out?

-Are you new to guitar and want a laid-back, friendly introduction to playing?
+New to guitar and want a friendly, approachable introduction to playing?

 FLIPPED GUITAR